About me

 Training, qualifications & experience

-I qualified as a counsellor (Humanistic) in 2000 and have been employed as a professional counsellor ever since.
+I qualified as a Humanistic Counsellor in 2000 and I have worked continuously in professional practice ever since, for over 25 years.

-I have had 4 years of experience of assessing and counselling children and young people within CAMHS (Child and Adolescent Mental Health Services).
+I have 4 years’ experience assessing and counselling children and young people within Child and Adolescent Mental Health Services (CAMHS).

 Member organisations